edamla/mediterraneanagency/_books/2021-09-01-alternative-turkiye-history-1.md

 # For adding excerpt add <!--more--> and break the line
 ---
-You have read the stories of the winners in text- books...
+You have read the stories of the winners in textbooks...
 Memorized the dates of great wars, the clauses of treaties...
 The exam questions came from the parts you